nicolasberube/Arzette_Randomizer/Arzette/en_Arzette.md

 - You can press Start to Save and exit to map at any time.
 It is possible to get stuck in a few levels, so you might need to leave that way.

-- To spawn the Rudy Races, you need to have a certain amount of Coins (1 for Forest, 5 for Peak and 10 for Hills) and then visit his cave in Faramore (even though he might not be in it).
+- To spawn the Rudy Races, you need to have a certain amount of Coins (1 for Forest, 5 for Peak and 10 for Hills) and then visit his cave in Faramore (wether he is in the cave or not).
 Visiting his cave between races is necessary to reset his spawn so he can spawn for the next race.

 - Rocks cannot be collected with your sword unless you either talked to Faramore Munhum once, or you already have a rock in your inventory (received from someone else).